 All pension income is normally subject to UK income tax.
-We will deduct the tax due before paying your pension (as an employer would do through payroll).
-If you buy an annuity, the insurer will do the same.
+We will deduct tax before paying your pension and pay this to HMRC through payroll (as an employer would do with salary).
+If you buy an annuity then the insurer will do the same.